Code-Institute-Submissions/letter-bee/README.md

 ![Letter Bee](/wireframes/multi-device-mockup.jpg)

+Welcome to Letter Bee!
+Thanks for coming to take a look.
+Letter Bee is a children's game that aims to teach and test children on the letters of the alphabet.

 ## UX
 ---
 I was inspired to create this site by my 2-year-old son (Eddie) who loves to be tested on the letters of the alphabet.